Shanga, Pate Island: The Friday Mosque

 The Friday Mosque is the oldest of the three mosques found in Shanga.
-Horton claims that the Friday Mosque dates back to the 11th century.
-The other two mosques: the Eastern Mosque and the Western Mosque were not built until the late 13th to 14th centuries.
+Horton claims that the Friday Mosque dates back to the eleventh century.
+The other two mosques: the Eastern Mosque and the Western Mosque were not built until the late thirteenth to fourteenth century.
 The fact that the mosques exist on the site "is the basis for the claim of a significantly early Islamic presence in Shanga."
 Horton states that the Friday Mosque underwent several reconstructions and expansions during its time before it was destroyed and abandoned in the fifteenth century.

 The Friday Mosque found today is in a state of ruin.
 Yet the current remains have contributed a great deal in understanding the overall layout of the mosque.
 The main room of the mosque (musala) has a rectangular layout with a plaster floor.
 Unlike the houses from the stone town, the mosques had windows at one point.
 The Friday mosque also has remnants of a minbar, whose dimensions are roughly around 3.3 x 1.1 m.
 Outside of the mosque there are courtyards on both East and West ends.
 The Western courtyard was different from the Eastern courtyard due to the fact that it contained a well.
 It is believed that the Western courtyard was used as a washing area.
 Horton also mentions that near the well there is a large triangular space that once served as two rooms.
 The purpose of these rooms is still unknown.

 Excavations at the Friday Mosque reveal a series of seventeen phases underneath.
 The mosque itself was built over several older structures made of timber and stone.
-According to radiocarbon testing the first mosque built on the site dates back to the 8th century.
+According to radiocarbon testing the first mosque built on the site dates back to the eighth century.
 The first mosque would then undergo a series of reconstructions in the next 200 years which eventually led to the construction of the Friday Mosque.
 The earliest radiocarbon date extracted from the mosque belongs to a burnt tree stump, which dates back to 703-848 cal AD.
-The latest radiocarbon date ranges from 1002-1106 AD, and it was obtained from a carbon layer below the floor of the mosque.
+The latest radiocarbon date ranges from 1002 to 1106 AD, and it was obtained from a carbon layer below the floor of the mosque.